 Classes are normally held on weekdays between 7:00 - 9:50 pm (10:50 pm if required), usually for 2-3 evenings per week.
 If students opt to take the fast-track evening curriculum, the weekday classes will be increased to 4-5 evenings per week.
 There may be some weekend classes.

 Taught courses of the programme include Legal Concepts, Commercial Contracts, Procedure & Proof, Dispute Resolution in Theory & Practice, Mediation Practice, Arbitration Law, Arbitration Practice & Award Writing, and International Arbitration.
-Students with exemption are required to take an elective.

 Frequently asked questions about the LLMArbDR Programme (click HERE).